dangi100nu/JavaScript/concepts/pureFunction.md

-#### Pure Functions in JavaScript.
+## Pure Functions in JavaScript.

-### A Pure Function is a function (a block of code) that always returns the same result if the same arguments are passed.
+##### A Pure Function is a function (a block of code) that always returns the same result if the same arguments are passed.
 It does not depend on any state or data change during a program’s execution.
 Rather, it only depends on its input arguments.

-### Also, a pure function does not produce any observable side effects such as network requests or data mutation, etc.
+##### Also, a pure function does not produce any observable side effects such as network requests or data mutation, etc.

-### Let’s see the below JavaScript Pure Function example:
+#### JavaScript Pure Function example:

 ```javascript
 // examples : addition function, square function, array mapping function, filtering, string Concatenation, factorial function.